shira-y/Everything-Calculator/README.md

 -- CREATE POLICY "Users can delete their own calculators" ON public.calculators -- FOR DELETE TO authenticated USING (auth.uid() = user_id);
 </dyad-execute-sql>

+If user profiles are needed, create the `profiles` table and its RLS policies:

 **`profiles` table (if user profiles are needed):**